jakobzhao/geog371/labs/lab06/readme.md

 > **Returns:** The color object, or undefined if the string was not a valid CSS color.

 Now, we make a function to determine the color based on the input number of noise complaints.
+Chroma.js is used to create the color array.

 ```javascript
 // determine the number of classes and their respective break values.